jenniferarias414/python-automation-labs/README.md

 ## Future Labs

-Additional automation projects will be added as new concepts are learned, including threading, APIs, web scraping, database automation, and more advanced workflow orchestration.
+Additional automation projects will be added as new concepts are learned, including threading, APIs, web scraping, database automation, cloud integrations, and more advanced workflow orchestration.